connorrose/Dilettantes-Guide-to-Linting/Intro-Guides/ESLint-Prettier.md

 **$** `npm init --yes`

 This will:
 1. Initialize our current folder as an _npm package_.
 To over-simplify, npm packages are just folders containing code files and a completed **`package.json`**.
-It isn't relevant to us, but with a few tweaks we could technically register our current folder and all the code it contains with [npm](https://docs.npmjs.com/about-npm/).
+It isn't relevant to us, but with a few tweaks we could technically publish our current folder and all the code it contains with [npm](https://docs.npmjs.com/about-npm/).
 1. Create a **`package.json`** file in the current directory.
 This file keeps track of the packages we'll be installing.
 1. Set some default values within **`package.json`**, including a _name_, _version number_, and _license_.
 Since we're not publishing our folder on npm, we won't worry about any of these values.
 However, you can look through [the docs](https://docs.npmjs.com/files/package.json) for more information.
 <br>